-These Funds are closed and no longer available for investment.
+This Fund is closed and no longer available for investment.
 Accordingly the Company intends to apply to the Central Bank to revoke the Fund's approval and shall seek approval from the Central Bank to remove the reference to the Fund on this page of the Prospectus following approval of the revocation application.